 The T.50’s aero set-up can be configured in 6 different modes, 2 of which are automatic, the rest of which are driver-selectable… The 2 automatic aero modes are Auto (which optimises the use of the fan, the rear spoiler and the underbody diffusers) and Brake (which opens the spoilers and runs the fan at high speed, pushing the car down and increasing stability and rolling resistance).

-The driver-select aero modes are High Downforce and Streamline, which cuts drag by about 10% by closing underbody vents and speeding up the fan.
-There’s also a Vmax mode, which that adds approximately 22 kW for up to 3 minutes by virtue of the “ram effect” of a roof-mounted induction air scoop.
-The final aero mode is Test, which allows an owner to demonstrate how the aero system functions when the car is standing still.
+The driver-select aero modes are High Downforce and Streamline, which cuts drag by about 12.5% by closing underbody vents and speeding up the fan.
+There’s also a Vmax mode, which uses the car’s 48-volt integrated starter-generator to drive the fan – freeing up power to the driveshaft.
+Combined with the ram-air induction, this boosts power to 515 kW for short bursts of acceleration.
+The final aero mode is Test, which allows an owner to demonstrate how the aero system functions when the car is stationery.

 7. Highest-revving road car engine